20 Ways to Style a Bob at Home — From Sleek to Textured

 The messy bob works best on second or third-day hair when the natural oils add to the textured, lived-in quality.
 A dry shampoo at the roots refreshes the volume while keeping the gritty texture.
 The messy bob is the default weekend style for bob-wearers and one of the most low-maintenance options on this list.
 It embraces imperfection as a design choice.

-18. The One-Length Tuck
+18. The Forward-Swept One-Length Bob

 19. The Braided Detail Bob